When you’re doing your site’s SEO, you have to be careful.

 It’s a bad deal either way.

-To help you avoid making these mistake I have created a list of 23 SEO mistakes to avoid in 2019.
+To help you avoid making these mistakes we have created a list of the most common SEO mistakes.

 Here we go.

 1. Spammy Guest Blogging

 Matt Cutts came out with an announcement that sent tremors through the web community: